How a Food Poisoning Attorney Can Help

 The most common symptoms of Salmonella are:

-Most healthy children and adults recover from Salmonella within a few days or weeks.
-Typically, symptoms last two to seven days.
+Symptoms usually last between two to seven days.
 But diarrhea can last up to 10 days, and your bowel habits may not completely recover for several months.

-A physician can suspect a Salmonella infection based on your symptoms.
-However, confirmation requires laboratory testing of a stool or blood sample.
-Lab scientists will culture your sample to see if there is Salmonella bacteria growth.
+A doctor might suspect an infection based on your symptoms.
+Confirmation requires laboratory testing of a stool or blood sample.
+Lab scientists will culture your sample to see if the bacteria grows.

-Anti-diarrheal medications are not always recommended because they can prolong the infection.
-But they can be used to relieve cramping and other intestinal symptoms.
+Doctors don’t always recommend anti-diarrheal medications because they can prolong the infection.
+But they can relieve cramping and other intestinal symptoms.

-All of these issues require hospitalization and treatment to prevent severe injury or death.
-When Salmonella has spread to the bloodstream, antibiotics are used to treat the infection.
+All of these conditions require hospitalization and treatment to prevent severe injury or death.

-For example, Cavi brand whole, fresh papayas, imported from Mexico, were recently linked to an outbreak.
+Cavi-brand whole, fresh papayas, imported from Mexico, were also linked to an outbreak.
 There were 71 reported cases across eight states, which led to 27 hospitalizations and no deaths.
 These papayas were distributed by Agroson’s LLC.

 Backyard poultry was also linked to a multistate outbreak.
 As of July 2019, there were 279 reported cases throughout 41 states involving 40 hospitalizations and no deaths.
 Of those who contracted the illness, 70 have been children younger than 5 years old.
 The contamination appears to be from chicks and ducklings obtained through various agricultural stores, websites, hatcheries, and other sources.